 We all experience fear at some point in our lives.
-Fear can come 019from past traumatic experiences or it can simply be based on a perceived danger (ex. if this happens then I could be hurt).
+Fear can come from past traumatic experiences or it can simply be based on a perceived danger (ex. if this happens then I could be hurt).
 Fear can be generally defined as a natural, emotional defense mechanism, relating to an identifiable object, event, or circumstance in our lives.
 Simply put, fear is both a natural and learned response to the world around us.

 Is fear ever healthy?
 Sure, rational fear of an identifiable object like fire, electricity, and tornados are all examples of an appropriate response to environmental dangers (I particularly don’t like spiders)!